-What Is a Tradeline & How Does It Impact My Credit Score?
+What Is a Tradeline and How Does It Impact My Credit Score?

 By Ana Gonzalez-Ribeiro, MBA, AFC®

-A tradeline is a record of any type of credit you have that appears on your credit report.[1]
+A tradeline is a term used by credit reporting agencies that describes any credit accounts that are listed on your credit report.[1]
 Credit reporting agencies use this term to describe your credit accounts and the information associated with them, including who the lender is and the amount of debt.
-Each credit account has its own separate tradeline.
+Each credit account has its own separate tradeline on your credit report.

 Creditors can use data from your tradelines to establish the bigger picture of your likelihood to pay back loans, or whether you seem like a reliable borrower.
 The data in tradelines is also used to help calculate your credit score.